unconed/MathBox.js/README.md

   show: [ true, true ],   // Show horizontal and vertical direction
   n: 2,                   // Number of points on grid line (set to higher for curved viewports)
   ticks: [ 10, 10 ],      // Approximate number of ticks on axis (ticks are spaced at sensible units).
-  tickBase: [ 1, 1 ],     // Base unit for ticks.
+  tickUnit: [ 1, 1],      // Base unit for ticks on each axis.
 Set to π e.g. to space ticks at multiples of π.
+  tickScale: [ 10, 10 ],  // Integer denoting the base for recursive division on each axis.
+2 = binary, 10 = decimal
 });
 ```